greg0ire/git-gud/index.md

 git commit -m "This is the worst possible way to commit" # do not do this
 ```

-- first line is the subject should be less than 50 chars
+- first line is the subject and should be less than 50 chars
 - second line is _streng verboten_
 - write a paragraph (the commit body) below, wrap it at 72 chars